NicolBolas/New-Vulkan-XML-Format/readme.md

 8. Make the format amenable to transformation to and processing in non-XML formats like JSON.
 This means avoiding lots of "markup"-style formatting.

+## Dependencies

+Generating the new format requires the use of [Lua 5.1 or later](http://www.lua.org/download.html).
+It requires no other dependencies than this; any files needed for XML processing are provided.

+## Usage

+Executing `lua.exe ConvertToNewFmt.lua` from this directory will generate `vk_new.xml`, which is a file that stores the `vk.xml` data in the new format.
+No other parameters are needed for this process.
+Though if you want to provide a filename, you can via `lua.exe ConvertToNewFmt.lua <filename>`.

+Executing `lua.exe ConvertFromNewFmt.lua` from this directory will generate `vk_old.xml` from `vk_new.xml`.
+The main purpose of this tool is to ensure that the generated XML contains all of the same data as the original file.

 ## Files of interest

 `new_registry.rnc` contains the RelaxNG compact schema that defines the new XML format. `new_registr.rng` is a non-compact version of the schema (it may be out of date, since I primarily edit the compact version).